OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Glossary

-We have made a glossary of the most common words and terms used in the aviation world in connection with customs work and when flying within the European Union.
+We have created a glossary of the most common aviation terms and words relevant to customs work and flying in the European Union.

-Council Directive 77/388/EC, known as the 6th VAT directive, was the main basis of the system of value added tax in the European Union.
-It was amended on many occasions and replaced on 1 January 2007 by a single consolidated text, Council Directive 2006/112/EC or the VAT directive.
+Council Directive 77/388/EC, known as the 6th VAT Directive, was the main basis of the system of Value Added Tax in the European Union.
+It was amended on many occasions and replaced on 1 January 2007 by a single consolidated text, Council Directive 2006/112/EC, also known as the VAT Directive.

 Air Operator Certificate.
-Airlines and charter companies all have an AOC or similar certificate, like a Part 135 certificate.
+Airlines and charter companies all hold an AOC or a similar certificate, such as a Part 135 certificate.

-Customs document used for transit and temporary importation of goods for specific purpose e.g. for displays, exhibitions and fairs as professional equipment and as commercial samples.
+Customs document used for transit and temporary importation of goods for a specific purpose, e.g. for displays, exhibitions and fairs, professional equipment, and commercial samples.

 ATR.1 Certificate

-The ATR.1 Certificate is a customs document to benefit from cheaper rates of duty if an aircraft is sold from the EU to Turkey or vice versa.
-The certificate can be issued up to 3 years after the EU importation.
+The ATR.1 Certificate is a customs document used to benefit from reduced rates of duty when an aircraft is sold from the EU to Turkey or vice versa.
+The certificate can be issued up to three years after EU importation.

-Import details are usually collected through the submission to Customs of the Single Administrative Document (SAD).
-This document, in the same format, is used throughout the EU to declare imports – each EU member state having it printed in their own language.
-In the UK it is known as form C88.
+Import details are usually collected through submission to Customs of the Single Administrative Document (SAD).
+This document, in the same format, is used throughout the EU to declare imports, with each EU Member State having it printed in its own language.
+In the UK, it is known as Form C88.
 See also IMA.

 Cabotage

-In relation to VAT corporate use is all flying undertaken by a company engaged in economic activity such as flying a corporate jet with employees and board members etc. It is usually defined as private flying by aviation regulators.
+In relation to VAT, corporate use involves all flying undertaken by a company engaged in economic activity, such as flying a corporate jet with employees and board members.
+It is usually defined as private flying by aviation regulators.

-The level of customs duty is 0% for all aircraft already registered and airworthy when imported into Denmark.
-The duty will be 0%, 2.7% or 7.7% depending on weight and type of registration in other EU member states.
+The customs duty is 0% for all aircraft already registered and airworthy when imported into Denmark.
+In other EU member states, the duty may be 0%, 2.7% or 7.7%, depending on weight and type of registration.

 Customs Code

-The new EU customs code; the Union Customs Code (UCC), became effective May 1st 2016.
-The customs code is the foundation for all customs work in the EU and all EU member states must alter their local customs laws and align them with the new customs code.
+The new EU Customs Code, the Union Customs Code (UCC), became effective on 1 May 2016.
+The Union Customs Code serves as the foundation for all customs work in the EU, and all EU member states must amend their national customs laws to align with the new customs code.

-Certain goods entered for “free circulation” at the time of importation may be given favourable tariff treatment on condition that they are put to a prescribed end-use.
+Certain goods entered for “free circulation” at the time of importation may be granted favourable tariff treatment on condition that they are put to a prescribed end-use.

 EU

-The European Union consisting of 27 independent member states.
+The European Union consists of 27 independent member states:

 Austria